Segilmez06/Segilmez06/README.md

 ![BackGround](./BG.png)

 ## 👋 Hi there
 Welcome to my GitHub profile!
 I'm a C# and C++ developer.
 I upload codes about Arduino and cross platform C# apps.
-I also have a website whish I share files about Minecraft.
+I also have a website which I share files about Minecraft.
 Don't forget to check out my website!

 ## 📈 My Stats